Community and Public Health

 3. School health

-Teaching and non-teaching minors are available as are undergraduate certificates for Addiction Studies, and Community Health Workers.
+Teaching and non-teaching minors are available.
 Accelerated programming is offered into our Master of Health Education (MHE) and a Master of Public Health (MPH) graduate degrees.

-Coursework in the Idaho State University undergraduate Community and Public Health program prepares students to work with individuals, groups, and organizations and is based on the following Eight Areas of Responsibilities for Health Education Specialists that have been identified by NCHEC:
+Graduates with a baccalaureate degree in Community and Public Health are eligible to take the Certified Health Education Specialist (CHES) national certification offered through the National Commission on Health Education Credentialing (NCHEC).
+Coursework in the Idaho State University undergraduate Community and Public Health program prepares students on the following Eight Areas of Responsibilities for Health Education Specialists that have been identified by NCHEC:

 • Assessment of Needs and Capacity